How to automate closed-loop hardware optimization

 )

-Example: Designing an optimal control for a qubit subject to unknown control operators using CMA-ES
+Example: Designing an optimal control for a qubit subject to unknown control operators with a custom loop

 Set up an interface with the experiment

-As this example deals with the same problem as before, we will reuse run_experiments as the cost function, and will seed the CMA-ES optimizer with the same set of initial test points.
+As this example deals with the same problem as before, we will reuse run_experiments as the cost function, and will seed a Gaussian process optimizer with the same set of initial test points.
+In order to deal with the limitation on small control pulse values, we define a function that removes test points that contain values below the threshold.

 Execute optimization